vincentdephily/emlop/README.md

 ## Contributing

-Thanks for using, sharing, and contributing to emlop :)

-Please create issues and send pull request via [Github](https://github.com/vincentdephily/emlop).
-Be nice.
-Make sure to `cargo test` before submitting your code. `rustfmt` and `clippy` are also recomended, but not followed religiously.
+Thanks, and welcome :) See [CONTRIBUTING](CONTRIBUTING.md).
 Emlop is licensed as GPLv3.
-Any contribution accepted into the emlop repo will have that license, unless the contributor explicitly demands otherwise.